ychding11/ychding11.github.io/_posts/2015-03-16-Useful-Linux-Command.md

     + `rpm -qa`, list all installed package in centos system.
     + `rpm -q --list package-name`, list all files related to package.
     + `rpm -q --state package-name`, query package state.
-### others
+### build log
-- `buildcommand 2>&1 | tee build.log` This command can save the build log to a file and at the same time output it to the screen.
-A very useful command to analyse build errors.
+- `buildcommand 2>&1 | tee build.log`  A very useful command to analyze build errors.
+- This command can save the build log to a file and at the same time output it to the screen.
 ### tr
 It operates on character sets and can be used to translate and delete texts.
 It can also be used to squeezing repeated characters. example usage：